 Need more ideas?
 Check out our post on music marketing strategies.

 That concludes our in-depth guide on how to sell your music online!
 We hope you found it useful.

 But remember: Your music career won’t become a success overnight.
 If you don’t get a lot of music fans, or make a ton of sales straight away, keep creating great music and working hard to promote yourself as an artist, and hopefully, things will start moving in the right direction.

 And as a next step, find emerging artists that are generating sales and do some research to find out what they’re doing that’s working.
 Then adjust your strategy accordingly.

 But remember, there are more ways you can make money as a musician or music producer.
-If you’re looking for more ideas, check out our post on ways to make money as a musician.
+If you’re looking for more ideas, check out our posts on how to sell sheet music online and ways to make money as a musician.